fl1ger/draft-rescorla-doh-cdisco/draft-rescorla-doh-cdisco.md

 3. If the query succeeds, then look up the CNAME record value in the list of preconfigured resolvers.
-If an exact match is found, then use the resolver address for the matching preconfigured resolver.
+If an exact match is found, then use the DoH resolver URI for the matching preconfigured resolver.
    Otherwise fall back to the ordinary DoH resolver selection logic.

 3. If the query fails, then no associated resolver is present;